akmalovaa/mikrotik-containers/benchmark_cpu.md

 sysbench: CPU speed: 3347.89 events per second
 ```

 ### CHR VPS Red Hat KVM x86_64

-I have an old cheap VPS from a cloud provider where CHR was launched a few years ago, it still works without problems and crashes, I decided to test it too.
+I have an old cheap VPS from a cloud provider where CHR was launched a few years ago, it still works without problems or crashes, so I decided to test it as well.

 - **CPU:** 1 core (I do not know which CPU is being used)
 - **RAM:** 1 GB